graelo/openfan-rs/docs/TUTORIAL.md

 - CFM values must be positive (> 0)
 - Maximum allowed value is 500 CFM
-- Port IDs must be valid for your board (0-9 for OpenFAN v1.0, 0-3 for Mini)
+- Port IDs must be valid for your board (0-9 for OpenFAN Standard, 0 for Micro)

 ## REST API